 GSTC-Recognized Standards are sustainable tourism standards that adhere to and are equivalent to the GSTC Criteria.
-This means that a local, national, or specialized tourism sustainability standard includes the GSTC Criteria, which serve as global baseline standards.
+This means that the GSTC Criteria are included within the set of standards owned by a Certification Body or a local, national, or specialized tourism organization.

 GSTC-Recognized means that a sustainable tourism standard has been reviewed by GSTC technical experts and the GSTC Accreditation Panel, and deemed equivalent to the GSTC Criteria for sustainable tourism and is administered by a standard owner that meets GSTC requirements.
 This means that the GSTC has verified that the standard aligns with the GSTC Criteria and that any additional clauses do not contradict GSTC Criteria requirements.
 GSTC Recognition does not ensure that the certification process is reliable, only that the set of standards used to certify includes the minimum elements to ensure sustainability.
 A Certifying Body that utilizes a GSTC-Recognized standard may apply for GSTC-Accreditation which relates to the quality and neutrality of their certification process.

 The following standards have been Recognized as aligned with the GSTC Industry Criteria — for Hotels, or Tour Operators, or both.

 The Actively Green standard is the core component used in the Actively Green Sustainable Business Training and Certification Program.
 It was launched as an innovative legacy initiative of the 2015 FIS Alpine World Ski Championships in Vail and Beaver Creek, Colorado, USA through a partnership with Sustainable Travel International and Town of Vail.
 Another component of the Program is the Mountain IDEAL destination standard for mountain resort communities.